Tyrrrz/CliFx/Readme.md

 }
 ```

-If you don't want `CliFx` to display any errors upon throwing an exception, simply set the `CommandErrorDisplayOptions.NoError` flag in the exception like this:
+If you don't want `CliFx` to display any errors upon throwing an exception, simply set the `CommandErrorDisplayOptions.None` flag in the exception like this:

 ```c#
 [Command]